mjahmed-wd/video-player-react/README.md

 # Getting Started with Create React App

-This project is live on [here](https://video-player-jubair.netlify.app).
+This project is live on [here](https://video-player-jubair.netlify.app).y

+# Project Design Pattern

 >## We are not going to use any external dependencies, we will only use open sourced video for our player.